publicdocs/uscode/assets/md/titles/usc18A/us/usc/t18a/courtRules1/m__us_usc_t18a_courtRules1_rule5.md

             (C) the circumstances, if any, under which the defendant may secure pretrial release;

-            (D) any right to a preliminary hearing; and
+            (D) any right to a preliminary hearing;

-            (E) the defendant’s right not to make a statement, and that any statement made may be used against the defendant.
+            (E) the defendant’s right not to make a statement, and that any statement made may be used against the defendant; and

+            (F) that a defendant who is not a United States citizen may request that an attorney for the government or a federal law enforcement official notify a consular officer from the defendant’s country of nationality that the defendant has been arrested—but that even without the defendant’s request, a treaty or other international agreement may require consular notification.

         (2) Consulting with Counsel.
 The judge must allow the defendant reasonable opportunity to consult with counsel.